thoughtworks-tcaceres/npm-mass-data-transform/readme.md

 ## object-array-path-exists

-Determines if the path of an object or array is valid.
+Determines if the path of an object / array is valid.
-This library supports arrays that are nested in objects.
+This library supports arrays and objects that are nested.
 Returns true if path exists.
 Returns false if path does not exist.

 ## Installing